-“During FY14, Peoplebank experienced a decline in workplace incidents in all except three categories.
-Of the three categories that had increased incidents, workplace stress was, as a percentage, the highest area where we saw an increase of claims,” stated Mr Rodger.
+“During FY14, Peoplebank experienced a decline in workplace incidents in all except three categories – of the three categories that had increased incidents, workplace stress was, as a percentage, the highest area where we saw an increase in claims,” stated Mr Rodger.

 “Albeit not large in terms of numbers, where all other categories of risk are decreasing, we were keen to focus on ways to mitigate [workplace stress] now and for future years.
-The other two categories that saw minor increases were ergonomics and slip/trip/fall.”
+The other two categories that saw minor increases were ergonomics and slips, trips and falls.”

 When it comes to managing workplace stress risks, Peoplebank have adopted a number of different tactics.

-“To manage a risk as best you can, you need to have a system and processes and practices in place to deal with what you can control – we can control when we on-board someone as a contractor and we can control the content that is delivered.”
+“To manage a risk as best you can, you need to have a system, processes and practices in place to deal with what you can control – we can control when we onboard someone as a contractor and we can control the content that is delivered.”

 Another tactic is to engage in a meaningful, open and ongoing dialogue with the host to ensure that all appropriate steps are taken to ensure worker safety.
 This communication is often the most vital step as it can prevent safety issues before they arise.

-Peoplebank have also benefited from regular site visits, creating an avenue for contractors to raise issues in a timely manner to prevent them from becoming serious issues, and allows Peoplebank to ‘check in on the contractor’ – this is an important step in identifying possible workplace stress issues..
+Peoplebank have also benefited from regular site visits, creating an avenue for contractors to raise issues in a timely manner to prevent them from becoming serious issues, while also allowing Peoplebank to “check in on the contractor” – this is an important step in identifying possible workplace stress issues.

 “What we try and do is first to educate the individuals about their obligations, check our client sites, establish a good working relationship with the client, and provide very clear and transparent information about how the contractor can seek assistance should they need it.”